HILTON HEAD ISLAND, S.C. (AP) — Brandt Snedeker gets to play on at the rain-delayed RBC Heritage after the second-round wrapped up Saturday morning.

 There were 17 golfers left on the course when the second round was suspended Friday evening because of darkness and impending rain.
 Then the cut was at 1-over par and Snedeker was among the group at 2-over after shooting 73-71 the first two days.

-Snedeker and the others will have plenty of work left to catch co-leaders, Kevin Streelman, Charley Hoffman and Steve LeBrun, who sit 6-under par.
+Snedeker will have plenty of work left to catch co-leaders, Kevin Streelman, Charley Hoffman and Steve LeBrun, who sit 6-under par.

 Luke Donald and Bill Haas are a stroke behind at 5 under.